Plymouth-Comp/2020-comp3016-cw2-Rjones24/README.md

 The program code works by fisrt inisalizing a two dimentinal array so that all the positions conatin the value of 0 and the the fist position contains the staart and the last contains the finish.

-Its then loads inn all of the images to create a sky box for later use as well as all of the modles that the program will  need to build the maze.
+Its then loads in all of the images to create a skybox for later use as well as all of the modles that the program will  need to build the maze.

 The maze build method loades all of the modles into there spesified location along with there collision bounds.